AMPLIFYING VOICES THROUGH ALLYSHIP: FAR NORTH DANCE AND DRAMA PROGRAMS

 Celebrating Northern Voices: The Travelling Stage in the Northwest Territories

-In our third year of programming in the Far North, The Travelling Stage is proud to continue our partnership with the Dehcho Divisional Education Council (DDEC).
-Through innovative arts initiatives, we aim to amplify Northern voices, create opportunities for creative expression, and nurture meaningful connections across 22 remote communities in the Arctic.
+Now in our fourth year of programming in the Far North, The Travelling Stage is honoured to continue its partnership with the Dehcho Divisional Education Council (DDEC).
+Together, we collaborate with schools in 22 remote communities across the Arctic, using the arts as a way to support creative expression, storytelling, and connection.

 - Sambaa K’e: Despite weather challenges, students and community members collaborated on a project that brought local stories to life through drama and dance.
 The program culminated in a community presentation and included support for local Halloween activities.